-- (a) All waters not designated as warm water fish habitat under § A-01 of this appendix are hereby designated as cold water fish habitat for purposes of these rules. - (b) The following wetlands are designated as cold water fish habitat: - (1) Those wetlands adjacent to the Dog River and its tributaries from the headwaters of the Dog River to the point where it first crosses State Aid highway #62 in Roxbury, a distance of approximately 1.5 miles. - (2) Those wetlands adjacent to the headwaters of the Winhall River and its tributaries on the east and west side from the outlet of Stratton Pond to the Stratton-Winhall boundary, a distance of approximately 2.0 miles. - (C) Those wetlands adjacent to the Batten Kill River from a point .75 miles north of East Dorset and extending to its confluence with Dufresne Pond in Manchester, a distance of approximately 5.5 miles. - (D) Those wetlands adjacent to the New Haven River and its tributaries from its confluence with Blue Bank Brook in Lincoln upstream to the headwaters of the respective tributaries, a distance of approximately 1.75 miles.
+- (a) All waters not designated as warm water fish habitat under § A-01 of this appendix are hereby designated as cold water fish habitat for purposes of these rules. - (b) The following wetlands are designated as cold water fish habitat: - (1) Those wetlands adjacent to the Dog River and its tributaries from the headwaters of the Dog River to the point where it first crosses State Aid Highway #62 in Roxbury, approximately 1.5 miles. - (2) Those wetlands adjacent to the headwaters of the Winhall River and its tributaries on the east and west side from the outlet of Stratton Pond to the Stratton-Winhall boundary, approximately 2.0 miles. - (3) Those wetlands adjacent to the Batten Kill River from a point .75 miles north of East Dorset and extending to its confluence with Dufresne Pond in Manchester, approximately 5.5 miles. - (4) Those wetlands adjacent to the New Haven River and its tributaries from its confluence with Blue Bank Brook in Lincoln upstream to the headwaters of the respective tributaries, approximately 1.75 miles.